 The situating of the monitor should be planned such that the nursing staff are able to monitor the patient with relative ease, with all patient connectors and controls readily available and the displays clearly visible.
 The location should also allow access to service personnel without excessive disruption and should have sufficient clearance all round to allow air circulation.
+The MP80/D80/MP90 should be placed with sufficient space around it (see diagram below).

-Dimensions and weight:
+Maximum dimensions and weight:

-Size $(W \times H \times D)$
+Size (W x H x D)